Douglas A-1 Skyraider: Republic of Vietnam Air Force

 The initial trainees were selected from among RVNAF Bearcat pilots who had accumulated 800 to 1200 hours flying time.
 They were trained at NAS Corpus Christi, Texas, and then sent to NAS Lemoore, California for further training.
 Navy pilots and crews in Vietnam checked out the Skyraiders that were being transferred to the RVNAF, and conducted courses for RVNAF ground crews.

-Over the course of the war, the RVNAF acquired a total more than 350 Skyraiders, and was operating six A-1 squadrons by the end of 1965.
+Over the course of the war, the RVNAF acquired a total of more than 350 Skyraiders, and was operating six A-1 squadrons by the end of 1965.
 About one third of these were A-1E/G. These were reduced during the period of Vietnamization from 1968 to 1972, as the US began to supply the South Vietnamese with more modern close air support aircraft, such as the A-37 Dragonfly and Northrop F-5, and at the beginning of 1968, only three of its squadrons were flying A-1s.

 As the US ended its direct involvement in the war, it transferred the remainder of its Skyraiders to the South Vietnamese, and by 1973, all remaining Skyraiders in US inventories had been turned over to the RVNAF.
 Unlike their American counterparts, whose combat tours were generally limited to 12 months, individual South Vietnamese Skyraider pilots ran up many thousands of combat hours in the A-1, and many senior RVNAF pilots were extremely skilled in the operation of the aircraft.
 The last Skyraiders transferred to the VNAF were 23 A-1H/J and 21 A-1E/G in late 1972.
-In 1974, 61 were put in storage.
-A year later, eleven fled to Thailand (5 A-1E, 1 A-1G, 5 A-1H) and more than 40 were captured by North Vietnam.
+In 1974, 61 aircraft were put in storage.
+One year later, 11 fled to Thailand (5 A-1E, 1 A-1G, 5 A-1H) and more than 40 Skyraiders were captured by North Vietnam.

 A-1H 134600 was operated by the VNAF from 1965 to 1975.
-In 1997, it was acquired by the U. S. Army Center of Military History before it was restored and put on display at the National Museum of the USAF in 2022 (painted as 52–139738).
+In 1997, it was acquired by the US Army Center of Military History before it was restored and put on display at the National Museum of the USAF in 2022 (painted as 52–139738).